Shoelaces As Seen In The News

 "Three 17th Century Chinese porcelain vases accidentally smashed when a museum visitor tripped are back on public

 They were smashed into hundreds of pieces when Mr Flynn tripped over his shoelace."

-Ian's Comment: See also the original story at the bottom of this page.
+Ian's Comment: See also the original story further below.

 Clinton told to "tie her shoe"

 "Hillary Clinton was reminded Tuesday that even an undone shoelace can somehow be tied to the health care issue.